avoevodin/django_tutorial/DOCKER_TUTORIAL.md

 * Create an account or sing in the Docker Hub
 > https://hub.docker.com
 * Download the image of Postgres.
-An alpine version of OS Linux is lighter than simple version of the image.
+An alpine version of OS Linux is lighter than a simple version of the image.
 ```shell
 docker pull postgres:13.2-alpine
 ```